infobip/mobile-messaging-cordova-plugin/README.md

 - matches one to one with FCM/APNs cloud token of the particular application installation
 - is only available after `registrationUpdated` event
 - does not change for the whole lifetime of the application installation

-> #### Notice
-> Make sure to remove and add the plugin if you want to change any of these parameters.